Getting to Know Ray

 Specialties & Style

 Ray specializes in work with veterans, couples, marriages and families, individuals, anxiety, and depression.
-He believes clients are the experts in their own lives, and Ray challenges and seeks to partner with them where they are in life, together in the therapeutic relationship.
+He believes clients are the experts in their own lives, and Ray seeks to challenge and partner with clients where they are in life, together in the therapeutic relationship.
 Genuine and forthright, his goal is to empower clients in the here-and-now to resolve issues and to work together towards healing and freedom.

 In his available time, Ray unironically enjoys listening to 40’s music, watching B-level scary movies, reading Wikipedia, and has recently discovered a love of exercise.
 He has a membership to the Dallas Arboretum and Botanical Garden and his favorite painter is William-Adolphe Bouguereau.
-He and his wife are excited to welcome their first child next year.
+He and his wife are excited to welcome their first child in 2021.